-We are pleased to announce that Broadwater Elementary School has just received an “MBI Exemplar School” award!
-Montana Behavioral Initiative issued Broadwater with a Platinum status!
-We are very proud of Broadwater!
+We are pleased to announce that Broadwater Elementary School and Capital High School have received an “MBI Exemplar School” award!
+Montana Behavioral Initiative issued both of these schools with a Platinum status!
+We are very proud of Broadwater and CHS!
 Congratulations!

-You can read the entire recognition letter by clicking on the link below.
+You can read the entire recognition letters by clicking on the link below.

 Jefferson students were treated to a performance by the Utah Valley University Cultural Envoy Leadership Program!
 The group is touring Montana with the goal and objective in sharing cultural and expressive arts is based on the following tenets.

 2.)
 Validating students’ cultures through performance and helping them feel comfortable in creating, viewing, interpreting, and investigating their cultural performances as a complementary tool to formal education

 3.)
 Through expressive arts students’ develop skills, knowledge, and understanding as creative problem solvers, collaborators, critical thinkers, and learn to be open-minded to new ideas and to value multiple perspectives.

 The student council at Jefferson Elementary presented an art scholarship to the Holter Museum of Art on Tuesday in memory of Kevin FauntLeRoy, the son of a Jefferson para-educator.